 It contains a short statement that discusses the proposal or problem detailed in the attached documents and concise analysis, features background information, and a conclusion.
 An executive summary is designed to help readers decide whether to go forth with the proposal or not, making it critically important.

-When you write an executive summary, there are guidelines to highlight all important sections of the business.
+When you write an executive summary, there are guidelines to highlight all important sections of the business plan.
 For example, a restaurant business needs to discuss the number of dishes you will prepare and its location.

 The vocabulary used should be relevant to the target audience.
 One of the essential things to know before you write professionally is to know who you are addressing.
 If you’re writing for a group of investors, the vocabulary you’ll use will vary greatly from how you would write to a group of bankers as a business owner.
 That includes more than just the use of words, but the content and depth of explanation.